-Immune Mediated Hemolytic Anemia (IMHA) treatment options, recommended remedies and helpful information for dogs and cats with IMHA.
-This material and the holistic protocol that follows have been provided by certified Master Herbalist Philip Reich and certified Canine Nutritionist Maria Reich.
+Immune Mediated Hemolytic Anemia (IMHA) in dogs and cats treatment options, recommended remedies and helpful information has been provided by certified Master Herbalist Philip Reich and certified Canine Nutritionist Maria Reich.
 Philip and Maria specialize in medical herbalism and nutrition for animals with conditions like IMHA.
 They approach this situation in a holistic manner with the main priority being the health and safety of your animal.

 We deal with problems like IMHA frequently with numerous clients from all over the country.
 Our experience with issues like this has helped us become one of the few places people can go for answers to help solve tough issues with their dogs and cats.
 We have helped hundreds of animals just like yours - it is what we do!
 See what others have to say about us by reading some of The Pet Health and Nutrition Center Testimonials.
 Feel free to contact us by email if you have any questions or just use our toll free number 888-683-3339 during normal business hours.
 We provide free telephone consultations and are here to help!

 Anemia is a term used to describe a number of different disease conditions caused by an inability of the blood to carry sufficient oxygen to cells.
 This can be caused by too few red blod cells or a deficiency of hemoglobin.

 Hemolytic anemias are conditions in which red blood cells (RBCs) are destroyed at an accelerated rate and a normal regenerative response is seen in the bone marrow.
 This means that normal blood cell production is occurring and there is some causative action for the destruction of the red blood cells.